 Be the first to know about our offers

-With our luxury Lancaster student accommodation being located right in the heart of the city centre you know for sure that you are close to the universities that are here.
+With our luxury student accommodation Lancaster being located right in the heart of the city centre you know for sure that you are close to the universities that are here for the academic year.

 The University of Cumbria

 The University of Cumbria is located on various campuses in different locations.
 The largest of those can be found in Lancaster.
 It was founded in 2007, with other campuses found in London, Carlisle, the Lake District, Workington, and Barrow.
 Prior to 2007 it was in various forms of colleges with a proud history dating back 150-years.
 The campus in Lancaster is set in a truly beautiful part of the city, in Williamson Park, with plenty of green fields and parkland for company, just a short walk from the city centre.